PawanRegoti/make-the-most-of-wsl/README.md

 ## Debugging the code

-To debug the code you need to `ssh` and `vsdbg` into your WSL. (https://medium.com/criteo-labs/wsl-visual-studio-attaching-launching-a-linux-net-core-application-on-my-window-10-ab21c179702d)
+To debug the code you need to install `ssh` and `vsdbg` in your WSL. (https://medium.com/criteo-labs/wsl-visual-studio-attaching-launching-a-linux-net-core-application-on-my-window-10-ab21c179702d)

 Steps to install `vsdbg` in WSL
 1. `sudo apt-get install unzip`